openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	- translate, rotate, scale, push, pop, noise, parameterization, creating a gif
 - 3. Recursion Generative Color Compositions - described in outline.md

-## 1. Drawing Shapes.
-Then Drawing Many, Many, Many Shapes ##
+## 1. Drawing Shapes, Then Drawing Many, Many, Many Shapes. ##

-This section needs an introduction explaining the flow of this section - we are making generative brushes because it is allows for us to jump into graphics with minimal math+conceptual overhead but it still allows for hitting all the graphical concepts.
+This section needs an introduction explaining the flow of this section - we are making generative brushes because it allows for us to jump into graphics with minimal math+conceptual overhead but it still allows for hitting all the graphical concepts.
 (But it still leaves room for adding in advanced math+concepts.)

 **[Note: Insert Section on Setup/Update/Draw]**

 **[Note: Insert Section on XY coordinate system]**

-To get started creating brushes, we need to find the basic building blocks of graphics.
+To get started creating brushes, we need to define some basic building blocks of graphics.
 You can classify the 2D graphics functions that openFrameworks provides into two categories: predefined shapes and freeform shapes.
-The predefines shapes are rectangles, circles, triangles and straight lines.
-The freeform shapes are polygons and paths.
+Predefines shapes are rectangles, circles, triangles and straight lines.
+Freeform shapes are polygons and paths.

 ### 1.1 Predefined Shapes ###

 #### 1.1a Drawing to the screen! ####

-Okay, okay.
 Time for actual code.
-Add the following line to your `draw()` function and like magic you will have an empty, empty, black void of a window on your screen.
+Add the following line inside your `draw()` function to create a solid black window on your screen.

 	ofBackground(0);

 Now that we have our background in place, we can start drawing on top of it.
-Let's draw a rectangle, a circle, an ellipse, a triangle and some straight lines by adding the following lines to the end of the `draw()` function:
+Let's draw a rectangle, a circle, an ellipse, a triangle and some straight lines by adding the following code near the end of the `draw()` function:

 	ofSetColor(0);